KablamoOSS/kombustion/documentation/content/guides/plugins.md

 Now we have defined the shape of our YAML, we can write the parser function.

 A parser function takes two arguments `name` and `data` both strings.
-Where `name` is the name of the object in the Cloudformation template, and `data` is the yaml of `Properties` of that object.
+Where `name` is the name of the object in the CloudFormation template, and `data` is the yaml of `Properties` of that object.
 See the yaml example above.

 A parser function returns `types.TemplateObject`, and an `error`.
 When you return an `error`, it's treated as fatal.